 "He found him in a desert land, And in the howling waste of a wilderness; He encircled him, He cared for him, He guarded him as the pupil of His eye.Deuteronomy 32:10(NASB)

-In his song, Moses recounted how the Lord found Israel in a desert land and protected him; cared for him; guarded and chose him to be His special people from all the nations of the world.
-The Lord saved them from bondage in Egypt; brought them out of slavery; blessed them abundantly and promised to protect them from their enemies and provide for them along the way.
+In his song, Moses recounted how the Lord found Israel in a desert land and protected him, cared for him, guarded and chose him to be His special nation from all the nations of the world.
+The Lord saved the Israelites from bondage in Egypt, brought them out of slavery, blessed them abundantly, and promised to protect them from their enemies and provide for them along the way.
 He related how precious they were to God and how He considered them as 'the apple of His eye'.

-The imagery and style of the "Song of Moses", was to ensure that the people of Israel did not forget their origin, nor the goodness of God.
+The imagery and style of the 'Song of Moses', was to ensure that the people of Israel did not forget their origin, nor the goodness of God.
 They were directed to commit his poem to memory and were challenged to remember what God had done for them.
-They were to consider their roots and history and pay attention to past events.. and learn the lessons of their forefathers.
-They were never to forget that "the Lord found Israel in a desert land - in the howling waste of a wilderness.
-They were to remember how God encircled him, cared for him and guarded him as the pupil of His eye".
+They were to consider their roots and history and pay attention to past events... and learn the lessons of their forefathers.
+They were never to forget that, "the Lord found Israel in a desert land - in the howling waste of a wilderness."
+They were to remember how God encircled them, cared for them and guarded them as the pupil of His eye.

-Along with the Mosaic Law; the feasts and festivals; the sacrificial offering; the priestly requirements; the construction of the tabernacle and many other lessons Moses taught the people...
-"The Song of Moses" was another instrument to prevent them from going astray and to remind God's people to trust in the Lord with all their heart.
+Along with the Mosaic Law, the feasts and festivals, the sacrificial offerings, the priestly requirements, the construction of the tabernacle, and many other lessons Moses taught the people, 'The Song of Moses' was another instrument to prevent them from going astray and to remind God's people to trust in the Lord with all their heart.
 This was a God-given, aid-memoirs to help Israel obey and honour Him and not to rely on their own understanding or place their hope in human strength.

 May we never forget to remember all the wonderful things that God has done for us and His never-failing faithfulness to His children.
 May we remember to keep in mind the many pitfalls we will face in our Christian life and maintain our faith in His promises to sustain and keep us.
 May we keep the eyes of our heart on Jesus and apply the truth of the Word, knowing that we too are the apple of His eye and have been given all we need for life and godliness.